Carlos Acosta

 Carlos Yunior Acosta Quesada CBE (born 2 June 1973) is a Cuban-British ballet director and retired dancer who is director of the Birmingham Royal Ballet.
-He danced with many companies including the English National Ballet, National Ballet of Cuba, Houston Ballet and American Ballet Theatre.
+He danced with many companies, including the English National Ballet, National Ballet of Cuba, Houston Ballet and American Ballet Theatre.
 He was a permanent member of The Royal Ballet from 1998 to 2015.
-In 2003, he was promoted to principal guest artist, a rank which reduced his commitment, enabling him to concentrate on a growing schedule of international guest appearances and tours.
+In 2003, he was promoted to principal guest artist, a rank that reduced his commitment, enabling him to concentrate on a growing schedule of international guest appearances and tours.
 He celebrated his farewell after 17 years at The Royal Ballet, dancing his last performance in November 2015 in Carmen, which he both choreographed and starred in.

 In January 2020, Acosta was appointed as director of Birmingham Royal Ballet, succeeding David Bintley.
-In February, he announced the plans for his inaugural season, including a 'Curated by Carlos' festival, and special performances with Alessandra Ferri.
+In February, he announced the plans for his inaugural season, including a "Curated by Carlos" festival, and special performances with Alessandra Ferri.

 Early life and education

-Acosta was born in Havana, Cuba, on 2 June 1973, the eleventh and last child in an impoverished family.
+Acosta was born in Havana, Cuba, on 2 June 1973, the 11th and last child in an impoverished family.
 His father, Pedro Acosta, was a truck driver, and his mother, Dulce Maria Quesada, often suffered from health problems.
 Acosta grew up with no toys, sometimes went shoeless, and did not even have a birthday cake until he turned 23.
 The streets of his neighbourhood provided plenty of entertainment, however, and he spent his time playing football, break-dancing, and raiding nearby mango groves with his friends.
 He was an over-energetic child, and his father felt that his youngest son would soon land in serious trouble.
 Dance training at one of the state-funded schools, his father decided, would teach the boy discipline and provide him with a free lunch every day.
-He studied ballet at the Cuban National Ballet School with many influential teachers including Ramona de Sáa.
+He studied ballet at the Cuban National Ballet School with many influential teachers, including Ramona de Sáa.
 In June 1991 he received his diploma with maximum qualifications and a gold medal.

-Early career
+Career

 Acosta, of mixed Spanish and African heritage, came to prominence in the early 1990s while still in his teens, and North American and European dance companies began offering him lead romantic roles over the next decade.
-After five years in Houston, Acosta joined London's Royal Ballet in 1998.
+After approximately five years in Houston, Acosta joined London's Royal Ballet in 1998.
 With his fabled grace and athleticism, he has earned comparisons to Mikhail Baryshnikov or Rudolf Nureyev.
 A writer for London's Independent newspaper described Acosta as "a dancer who slashes across space faster than anyone else, who lacerates the air with shapes so clear and sharp they seem to throw off sparks".

+In 2019 he was a head of the jury at the Prix de Lausanne ballet competition.